awsdocs/aws-codebuild-user-guide/doc_source/sample-bitbucket-pull-request.md

 1. Choose **Create build project**\.
 On the **Review** page, choose **Start build** to run the build\.

-## Trigger a Build with a Bitbucket Webhook<a name="sample-bitbucket-pull-request-trigger"></a>
+## Trigger a build with a Bitbucket webhook<a name="sample-bitbucket-pull-request-trigger"></a>

  For a project that uses Bitbucket webhooks, AWS CodeBuild creates a build when the Bitbucket repository detects a change in your source code\.

 1. Open the AWS CodeBuild console at [https://console\.aws\.amazon\.com/codesuite/codebuild/home](https://console.aws.amazon.com/codesuite/codebuild/home)\.

 1. On the navigation pane, choose **Build projects**, and then choose a project associated with a Bitbucket repository with webhooks\.
-For information about creating a Bitbucket webhook project, see [Create a Build Project with Bitbucket as the Source Repository and Enable Webhooks](#sample-bitbucket-pull-request-create)\.
+For information about creating a Bitbucket webhook project, see [Create a build project with Bitbucket as the source repository and enable webhooks](#sample-bitbucket-pull-request-create)\.

 1. Make some changes in the code in your project's Bitbucket repository\.